m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 val inputAndTicks = inputHandling map Left.apply mergeHaltL (ticks map Right.apply)
 ````

-Note the `mergeHaltL`: we want the combined stream to halt as soon as the input halts (when the user presses `q`).
+(Note the `mergeHaltL`: we want the combined stream to halt as soon as the input halts i.e. when the user presses `q`).